 GU: What did you like about your experience working at MoMA?

 JN: I really loved the people who work at MoMA.
-They loved coming to work everyday and were 100 percent behind all of the projects they worked on.
+They loved coming to work every day and were 100 percent behind all of the projects they worked on.
 They answered all my questions and were constantly on the lookout for new projects for me or meetings for me to attend.
-You really want to be somewhere where the people are enthusiastic about what they do.
+You really want to be somewhere where people are enthusiastic about what they do.

 GU: Were there any challenges working at MoMA that you didn’t foresee?